Source: Queensland Times

 After only opening in July, Springfield Hyundai has sold 110 cars in just two months.

-Springfield Hyundai held its official grand opening last Saturday which had people lining up at 7:30 am, more than two hours before the event was due to kick off.
+Springfield Hyundai held its official grand opening on 31st August 2019 which had people lining up at 7:30 am, more than two hours before the event was due to kick off.

 Dealer principal David Brown said the number of sales – particularly from local buyers – was proof that demand for this type of service was high.